The epidemiological footprint of contact structures in models with two levels of mixing: Model with two levels of mixing: description, simulation approach, key parameters, simulation scenarios

 Numerical exploration of the model was performed using a combination of various epidemic parameters.
 We designed scenarios to cover a range of interesting situations that illustrate the mathematical properties of the model and its approximations as well as the expected epidemic behaviour of the model for several infectious diseases.
-Our study covers several values of the reproduction number, from threshold values to values observed in real world epidemic such as the flu (\cite{ajelliRoleDifferentSocial2014}) or COVID-19 (\cite{locatelliEstimatingBasicReproduction2021, galmicheExposuresAssociatedSARSCoV22021}.
+Our study covers several values of the reproduction number, from threshold values to values observed in real world epidemic such as the flu (\cite{ajelliRoleDifferentSocial2014}) or COVID-19 (\cite{locatelliEstimatingBasicReproduction2021, galmicheExposuresAssociatedSARSCoV22021}).
 We also explore higher values of the reproduction number, closer to what is observed in highly contagious diseases such as chickenpox (\cite{silholModellingEffectsPopulation2011}).
 Similarly, we cover a range of distributions of infections between structures and global mixing.
 We study balanced scenarios where the proportion of infection in global mixing is between 30 and 40\%, such as those observed in influenza or COVID-19 epidemics, as well as more contrasted situations where infections at the global or local level strongly dominate, as for chickenpox.
 An overview of all considered scenarios is given in Table \ref{tab:scenfeat}.

-Notice that the epidemic parameters $\lambda_H$, $\lambda_W$, $\beta_G$ and $\gamma$ need to be calibrated for each explored structure size distribution in order to approach the desired scenarios.
-More detail is given in \ref{annex_numer}, including values of $R_I$, epidemic growth rate and proportions of infection per layers for each scenario, and the corresponding epidemic parameters for the reference size distributions.
+More detail is given in Appendix \ref{annex_numer}, including values of reproduction number, epidemic growth rate and proportions of infection per layers for each scenario as defined in upcoming Section \ref{R0}.
+They correspond to the values reached considering the reference size distribution.
+The corresponding epidemic parameters are also provided.
 Without loss of generality, the recovery rate is set to 1 in all simulations.
 Illustration of the simulated final size for each scenario and exploratory workplace size distribution in the simulation study are provided in Figure S1 of the Online Resource.